 What you pay for a math tutor can change depending on who you approach.
 For instance, a certified teacher with a math PhD will charge a lot more than a maths undergraduate.

 Location also plays a part in academic tutoring costs.
-The average hourly going rate of tutors in London is £22.50, compared to just £14.39 in Bradford.
+The average hourly going rate of tutors in Melbourne is $27, compared to $26 in Bendigo.